Mette Frederiksen: Private school case

-The unemployment benefit case
+Unemployment benefit case

 On 14 March 2013, Ekstra Bladet announced that she and her ministry had failed to inform the Folketing about the correct figures regarding how many unemployment benefit recipients would drop out of the unemployment benefit system in 2013.
 According to Ekstra Bladet, on 5 December 2012, the Ministry of Employment had new figures for how many people were expected to lose the right to unemployment benefits on 1 January 2013 and the following six months.
 The number was 22,679 people and thus significantly higher than the 7–12,000 people that the government had announced.
-She was strongly criticized for this - and both the Unity List and the Danish People's Party subsequently called her in consultation on the matter.
+She was strongly criticised for this – and both the Unity List and the Danish People's Party subsequently called her in consultation on the matter.

 The new unemployment benefit rules were adopted in 2010 by the VK government and the Danish People's Party, and were to be fully implemented on 2 July 2012.
 The changes mean that the unemployment benefit period is shortened from 4 to 2 years.
 In the Finance Act agreement for 2012, it was agreed to extend the unemployment benefit period by up to half a year for all insured unemployed who exhausted the unemployment benefit entitlement in the second half of 2012.
 Therefore, it was not until 1 January 2013 that many began to lose their unemployment benefit entitlement.